MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Arrays.md

 #### ForEach(type convertToType)

-The `ForEach` method can be used to swiftly cast the elements to a different type; the following example shows how to convert a list of string dates to `[DateTime]` type.
+The `ForEach()` method can be used to cast the elements to a different type;
+the following example shows how to convert a list of string dates to `[DateTime]` type.

 ```powershell